zenizh/gooce/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-goce is a CLI which exports Google Calendar to text written in Go.
+goce is a CLI which exports Google Calendar events to text written in Go.
-This is useful for pasting events to text field.
+This is useful for pasting events to any text field.

 ## Usage